 Australians value their personal space so you should not stand too close when waiting behind someone or talking to someone.

 Place rubbish in rubbish bins.
-If there are no rubbish bins you should carry the rubbish until it can be put in a bin.
-You can be fined for throwing rubbish on the ground.
+If there are no rubbish bins, you should carry the rubbish until it can be put in a bin.
+You can be fined for throwing rubbish on the ground (littering).

 It is not rude to say 'no' to something you do not want.
-If you have been invited to go somewhere that you do not want to go or can not go, say 'Thank you for the invite but I won't be able to make it'.
+If you have been invited to go somewhere that you do not or cannot go to, say 'Thank you for the invite but I won't be able to make it'.

-Do not be pressured into drinking alcohol, taking drugs or having sex—it is your right to say no if you do not want to get involved.
+Do not feel pressured into drinking alcohol, taking drugs or having sex – it’s your right to say no if you don’t want to get involved.

-Smoking is prohibited on public transport and inside any public venues including restaurants, bars, cinemas etc and you can be fined for doing so.
+Smoking is prohibited on public transport and inside any public venues, including restaurants, bars, cinemas etc. and you can be fined.
 Smoking is also banned on all RMIT campuses.

-If you are at someone's home, it is polite to excuse yourself and smoke outside.
+If you’re at someone's home, it is polite to excuse yourself and smoke outside.